microsoft/napajs/docs/api/metric.md

         - [`increment(dimensions?: string[]): void`](#metric-increment);
         - [`decrement(dimensions?: string[]): void`](#metric-decrement);
     - function [`get(section: string, name: string, type: MetricType, dimensionNames: string[])`](#get)
 - [Using custom metric providers](#use-custom-providers)
 - [Developing custom metric providers](#develop-custom-providers)

 ## <a name="intro"></a> Introduction
-Similar as logging, metric a basic requirement for creating monitorable services. `napajs` metric API enables developers to use their own metric system in both JavaScript and C++ (addon) world.
+Similar as logging, metric is a basic requirement for creating monitorable services.
+Metric API enables developers to use their own metric system in both JavaScript and C++ (addon) world.

-A metric may contain following information:
+A metric has its identity containing following information:
-- (Required) Section: The group or category of the metric.
+- **Section**: The group or category of the metric.
-- (Required) Name: Name of the metric.
+- **Name**: Name of the metric.
 Section/Name combination should be unique in the system.
-- (Required) Metric type: Type of the metric, which can be
+- **Type**: Type of the metric, which can be
-    - Number: A absolute number, e.g: PrivateBytes.
+    - *Number*: A absolute number, e.g: PrivateBytes.
-    - Rate: A flowing volume in number, e.g: QueryPerSecond.
+    - *Rate*: A flowing volume in number, e.g: QueryPerSecond.
-    - Percentile: A absolute number that needs to be sampled by percentiles, e.g: SuccessLatency.
+    - *Percentile*: A absolute number that needs to be sampled by percentiles, e.g: SuccessLatency.
-- (Required) Dimensions: A metric can have multiple dimensions, each dimension can bind with a string value at runtime. e.g: IncomingRequestRate can have 2 dimensions: ['client-id', 'request-type'].
+- **Dimensions**: A metric can have multiple dimensions, each dimension can bind with a string value at runtime. e.g: IncomingRequestRate can have 2 dimensions: ['client-id', 'request-type'].

 ## <a name="cpp-api"></a> C++ API
 ### <a name="cpp-metric"></a> Interface Metric